levskaya/polyhedronisme/readme.md

 <li><b>w</b> - whirl</li>
 - Simple boolean operations on like-numbered faces: "cut and glue"
 - proper touch event handling for mobile
-- when a recipe is executed, show some stats: V E F at least
 - compounding a series - does it work?
 - some documentation on what the palette colors map to.
 Currently, by "signature", which means what exactly?